stormpath/stormpath.github.io/source/console/product-guide/index.markdown

 * Manage groups.
 * Initiate and process account automations.

-For more detailed documentation on the Stormpath API, visit the [API Reference Documentation](http://www.stormpath.com/docs/rest/api).
+For more detailed documentation on the Stormpath API, visit the [REST Product Guide](/rest/product-guide).

 ***